ChaozhongLiu/MinNet/fig2/README.md

 # MinNet Benchmarking
-Here is all the codes used for reproducing manuscript Figure 2 and the supplementary figures related to it.
+Here is the codes for reproducing manuscript Figure 2 and the supplementary figures related to it.

 ## Directory Structure
 This directory is organized by datasets.